Let It Be (song): Critical reception

 Of The Century".
 In 2004, the song was included on Grammy Hall of Fame.
 Mojo magazine ranked "Let It Be" at number 50 in its 2006 list of "The 101 Greatest Beatles Songs".
 In a similar list compiled in 2010, Rolling Stone placed it at number 8.
 The magazine also ranked the track at number 20 on its 500 Greatest Songs of All Time list.
 "Let It Be" holds the top spot on "The Fans' Top 10" poll included in The 100 Best Beatles Songs: An Informed Fan's Guide by Stephen J. Spignesi and Michael Lewis.
 The song is ranked third on the 100 Best Beatles Songs list, behind "A Day in the Life" and "Strawberry Fields Forever", and continues to bring about numerous pop culture references.

+Music video

+On 10 May 2024, a new official music video for the song was released on the band's YouTube channel, featuring clips from the 1970 film Let It Be.

 Personnel

 According to John Winn's That Magic Feeling, Mark Lewisohn's The Complete Beatles Chronicle and Steve Sullivan's Encyclopedia of Great Popular Song Recordings, Volume 1: